Joel Coleman: Shrewsbury Town (loan)

 Coleman joined League One club Shrewsbury Town on 27 July 2018 on loan for the 2018–19 season, after signing a new two-year contract at Huddersfield with the option of a further year.

 Fleetwood Town

 On 20 August 2020, Coleman joined League One club Fleetwood Town on a two-year deal.

 On 6 August 2021, Coleman left Fleetwood Town by mutual consent.

 Rochdale

 On 6 August 2021, Coleman signed a one-year contract with Rochdale.
 He was released by the club in May 2022.

 Ipswich Town

 On 4 November 2022, Coleman signed a short-term deal for Ipswich Town following the injury to third-choice goalkeeper Nick Hayes.

+Bolton Wanderers

+On 20 June 2023, Bolton Wanderers confirmed that Coleman would be joining them on a two-year deal on the expiry of his Ipswich Town contract on 1 July.
+Having been born in Bolton, he described joining his home town club as a dream come true.
+On 7 May 2025, the club confirmed that Coleman would leave at the end of his contract.

+Millwall

+On 26 August 2025, it was confirmed that Coleman had signed a one-year deal with Millwall.